CurvSurf/FindSurface-Sample-RealSense/Readme.md

 ### Windows

-This sample requires GLEW, GLFW, librealsense library.
+This sample requires GLEW, GLFW, librealsense libraries.

 You can download each of them at:
 - GLEW: [glew sourceforge](http://glew.sourceforge.net/)